 Hard Candies & Gummies

 Hard candies and gummies are a great option for older kids and adults.
-This dandelion candy and this herbal multivitamin candy both contain mineral-rich herbs such as dandelion, alfalfa, rose hips, nettle leaf, and turmeric.
-Each is sweetened with honey, which contains a host of antioxidants and phytonutrients.
-These elderberry lollipops are a good option to support the immune system.
+This Dandelion candy and this herbal multivitamin candy both contain mineral-rich herbs such as Dandelion, alfalfa, Rose hips, nettle leaf, and turmeric.
+Each is sweetened with honey, which contains a host phytonutrients.
+These Elderberry lollipops are a good option to support the immune system.

 If you're feeling more creative, try this herbal gummies recipe as a jumping off point.
 You can choose your own herbal tea of choice based on taste preference and desired health benefits.
 Local honey sticks are another option that's easy and requires no preparation.

 Fruit-based treats are a healthy whole-food alternative to processed treats.
 You can prepare these ahead of time or make them with kids and party attendees for a fun family activity.
 We love these fruit bat skewers, banana ghosts and tangerine pumpkins, apple witches teeth, and watermelon Jack-O-Lanterns.
 For fruit-based treats that don't require any kitchen time, consider organic juice boxes and fruit leather.

 If you're hosting a get-together, consider the following festive and fun recipes.
 These options are savory, spooky, and packed with healthy ingredients.
 Try these sweet potato Jack-O-Lanterns, rosemary-roasted pepitas, carrot witch's fingers, and rosemary and thyme spiced nuts.